Nigerian central bank bars loans to big debtors post-crisis

 "Banks are prohibited from approving or disbursing any new credit facilities to all persons and organisations on this list," it said, adding that any breach would be punished by a fine equal to the value loan and possibly additional penalties.

-Names on the list included: Zenon Petroleum, privately owned by billionaire oil tycoon Femi Otedola, the majority shareholder in listed petrol firm Forte Oil (FO.LG); and MRS Holdings (CHEVRON.LG), which holds former Chevron downstream assets and is owned by Sayyu Dantata, brother of Africa's richest man Aliko Dangote.
+Names on the list included: Zenon Petroleum, privately owned by billionaire oil tycoon Femi Otedola, the majority shareholder in listed petrol firm Forte Oil ; and MRS Holdings , which holds former Chevron downstream assets and is owned by Sayyu Dantata, brother of Africa's richest man Aliko Dangote.

-They owe 192.4 billion naira (751.55 million pounds) and 120 billion naira respectively, the document said.
+They owe 192.4 billion naira ($1.22 billion) and 120 billion naira respectively, the document said.
 The list also included Nigeria's biggest national air carrier, Arik Air, with 85 billion in debts.

 Neither Otedola nor Dantata were available for comment.
 A spokesman for Arik Air, Ola Adebanji, said the company had not been informed.